Statement of Student Rights and Responsibilities

 - Monitoring Professional Competence and Conduct

 All students are expected to demonstrate professional behavior that conforms to the standard codes of conduct of their respective disciplines.
 It is the job of all faculty members to evaluate students for clinical and/or professional competence during their entire course of study.
-For example, students in the College of Counseling, Psychology and Social Sciences, College of Clinical Psychology and in the College of Health Sciences are expected to demonstrate professional behavior that conforms to the guidelines developed by the Student Competence Task Force of the Council of Chairs of Training Councils (CCTC), December 4, 2003.
-Faculty teaching in these programs are asked to evaluate each student in the following competency areas:
+For example, students in the College of Counseling, Psychology and Social Sciences and in the College of Health Sciences are expected to demonstrate professional behavior that conforms to the guidelines developed by the Student Competence Task Force of the Council of Chairs of Training Councils (CCTC), December 4, 2003.
+Faculty in the Colleges of Psychology and Health Sciences programs are asked to evaluate each student in the following competency areas:

 - Interpersonal and professional competence; examples of which include the following: